Snakes need the right humidity to be comfortable.

 - While this device is accurate, people have said that the stick pad which is used to attach it doesn’t remain secure.

 This is another great model that is pretty close to the previous one in our estimation.
-We really don’t have a preference between the two and would be equally happy with either.
+We slightly prefer that one, but honestly, we would be equally happy with either.
 Just go with whichever one currently has the better sales price.

 - Weather station included